obihann/archey-osx/README.md

 ##Options
 ------------
+* -b,  --nocolor : Use black & white logo
-* -c,  --color : Color Logo
+* -c,  --color   : Force using a color Logo
-* -m,  --macports : Use macports instead of brew to display package count
+* -m,  --macports : Use MacPorts instead of Homebrew to display package count
+* -h,  --help : Show help

 ##Credits